Regular Expressions

 # Find lines that don't contain "success"

-grep -v 'success' application.log
+grep -v 'SUCCESS' application.log

 # Shows all lines except those containing "success"